Huntsville teenager arrested for shooting father, authorities say - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — The Madison County Sheriff’s Office (MCSO) confirmed a teenager has been arrested following a shooting that happened on Thursday night in Huntsville.

-Deputies responded to the shooting at a home on Bell Circle where they found one man with gunshot wounds, according to the sheriff’s office.Alabama inmate escape alert: Johnny Lewis Payne
+Deputies responded to the shooting at a home on Bell Circle where they found one man with gunshot wounds, according to the sheriff’s office.Alabama inmate reportedly escapes from Coffee County prison

 On Friday morning, the MCSO confirmed that a 17-year-old teen was arrested in connection to shooting his father during a domestic situation.